 Title & Boundary Dispute Law in Delaware

-Finding out that property lines are improperly drawn and learning that you have been partially occupying your neighbor's land, or vice versa, can create some fairly serious legal issues.
+Finding out that property lines are improperly drawn and learning that you have been partially occupying your neighbor's land, or vice versa, can cause some very serious legal issues.

-Thus, neighbors more commonly end up in some type of legal dispute over whether and to what extent the property lines should be enforced.
+Therefore, neighbors more often end up in some type of legal dispute over whether and to what extent the property lines should be enforced.
 Obviously, when the property lines are changed, one neighbor wins, and the other loses.
 It should come as no surprise, then, that legal fights are often the result.

-In Laurel, Delaware, property can also be the subject of title disputes, rather than boundary disputes described above.
-These types of disputes stem from disagreements over who owns a piece of property.
-Confusion in this area is more frequent than one might think.
+In Smyrna, Delaware, property can also be the subject of title disputes, rather than boundary disputes described above.
+These types of disagreements stem from disagreements over who owns a piece of property.
+Confusion in this area is more common than one might think.
 If a deed is improperly recorded, land can be "owned" by 2 people simultaneously.
 Even more troublesome is when land is "sold" to more than one person.
-This is normally inadvertent, but some people do it deliberately, hoping to abscond the profits gained by selling the same thing twice.
+This is usually inadvertent, but some people do it deliberately, hoping to abscond the profits acquired by selling the same thing twice.
 In cases like this, a court has to determine which buyer owns the land.
 This is a big deal, considering how unlikely it is that a defrauded buyer could get his or her money back.

-Possible Outcomes of Boundary and Title Disputes in Laurel, Delaware
+Possible Outcomes of Boundary and Title Disputes in Smyrna, Delaware